mstksg/inCode/copy/entries/dependent-haskell-2.md

 "Tell me how you would make an `r` if you had a `Network i hs o` (that works for any `hs`) and I'll make it for you!"

 (This takes advantage of Rank-N types.
-If you're unfamiliar with it, Gregor Riegler has a [nice tutorial][rankn] on it.)
+If you're unfamiliar with them, Gregor Riegler has a [nice tutorial][rankn] on the subject.)

 [rankn]: http://sleepomeno.github.io/blog/2014/02/12/Explaining-Haskell-RankNTypes-for-all/

-This "continuation transformation" is known as formally **skolemization**.[^skolemization]  We can "wrap" a `Network i hs o` into an `OpaqueNet' i o r` pretty straightforwardly:
+This "continuation transformation" is known as formally **skolemization**.[^skolemization]  We can "wrap" a `Network i hs o` into an `OpaqueNet' i o r`:

 [^skolemization]: Skolemization is probably one of the coolest words you'll encounter when learning/using Haskell, and sometimes just knowing that you're